 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 Whether you already live in California or you’re considering making the move out west, NorCal might just be calling your name.
-From the booming tech industry to the young professional scene to arts and culture, there’s nothing not to love about living in San Francisco, California.
+From the booming tech industry to the young professional scene to arts and culture, there’s nothing not to love – the cost of living in San Francisco.

 Just like any other city in the country, San Francisco and the surrounding areas have a diverse array of communities and cultures, with all different standards of living and experiences.
 The most expensive reputations hardly make a city, so if you’re California dreaming, you might want to take a deeper dive into what it means to live in the Bay Area.